Bara 3

 Bara 3 is one of four parliamentary constituencies of Bara District in Nepal.
-This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017 AD (Bhadra 15 2074 BS).

 Incorporated areas

 Bara 3 incorporates wards 1-16 and 18-27 of Kalaiya Sub-metropolitan City, wards 5-7 of Pheta Rural Municipality, and wards 11-18 of Jitpur Simara Sub-metropolitan City.